SR Battle of Britain class 21C153 Sir Keith Park

 21C153 Sir Keith Park is a Southern Railway Battle of Britain class 4-6-2 Pacific steam locomotive that has been preserved.
-It became a permanent resident at the Spa Valley Railway in September 2020, where it was operational until the expiry of its boiler ticket in May 2022.
+It became a permanent resident at the Spa Valley Railway in September 2020.

 Career

 21C153 was built at Brighton Works in January 1947 and upon completion was allocated to Salisbury MPD.
 In addition to Salisbury, it spent considerable time on loan to Stewarts Lane depot in Battersea where it hauled the heavy "Continental Boat Expresses" as well as the Golden Arrow on many occasions.
 After a brief spell at Nine Elms and Exmouth Junction, it was returned to Salisbury in 1951.

 When British Railways was formed in January 1948 it was given a new number - 34053.
 It was rebuilt in 1958, and in 1960, it was transferred to Bournemouth Depot where it worked the Pines Express on the Somerset & Dorset Line and it remained in Bournemouth for the remainder of its career with BR until October 1965 when it was withdrawn from service.